Introduction to Apollo GraphOS

 - Self-hosted routing.

-- Deploy your supergraph's router inside your own infrastructure, enabling you to maximize its performance and fully customize its behavior.
-Self-deployed routers use the same powerful technology that cloud routing uses under the hood.
+- Deploy GraphOS-managed routers inside your own infrastructure, enabling you to maximize performance and fully customize their behavior.
+Self-hosted routers use the same powerful technology that cloud routing uses under the hood.

 - Supergraph filtering with contracts.

-- Deploy multiple instances of your router that use different filtered subsets of your supergraph's schema.
-Different clients can then communicate with different routers, limiting them to whichever types and fields they should have access to.
+- Deploy multiple instances of your router that each use a different filtered subset of your supergraph's schema.
+Different clients can then communicate with different routers, limiting them to whichever parts of your supergraph they should have access to.

 - Enhanced user management.